Factbox: Thomas Cook collapse prompts international response

 Emergency flights had brought 14,700 people back to the United Kingdom on 64 flights on Monday, and around 135,300 more were expected to be returned over the next 13 days, Britain’s aviation regulator said.

-More than 70 flights were scheduled to operate on Wednesdayto bring back 16,500 people.
+More than 70 flights were scheduled to operate on Wednesday to bring back 16,500 people.

 The collapse of British travel firm Thomas Cook will not have a “significant impact” on Mexico’s tourist industry as it only represents about 0.4% of the sector’s foreign income, the Mexican tourism ministry said on Tuesday.